cwcon/push/about/index.md

   gate-keeping function.

-  *Push* is not just a gate-keeper; in addition to reviewing research, contributors to the journal will should commit to helping develop the work of others prior to publication. *Push* needs contributors [contribute](/contribute/) who should be invested in producing a quality publication with quality articles as well as in helping develop researchers who submit their work.
+  *Push* is not just a gate-keeper; in addition to reviewing research, contributors to the journal should commit to helping develop the work of others prior to publication. *Push* needs [contributors](/contribute/) who will invest equally in producing a quality publication with quality articles as well as in helping develop researchers who submit their work for review.

-  Research into source code as part of the written rhetorical act represents a very new area of inquiry, with few established experts. *Push* aims to identify and develop those experts through a scholarly venue dedicated to writing & source.
+  Research into source code as part of the written rhetorical act represents a new area of inquiry, with few established experts. *Push* aims to identify and develop those experts through a scholarly venue dedicated to source-level writing.

 * **Open, Distributed Archiving**: To submit or otherwise contribute to *Push*, you have to [fork its repository](https://github.com/cwcon/push/fork), and then pull down your forked copy